Hôtel Tassel: Exterior and façade

-Interior design
+Interior

 The interior is similarly notable as it features Horta's innovative open floor plan and use of natural light.
-Rooms in the town house were built around a central hall, which was, at the time, fairly groundbreaking.
-Materials used on the inside are purposefully visible and conform to the Art Nouveau style by being modeled after organic forms.
+Rooms in the town house were built around a central hall, which was fairly groundbreaking at the time.
+Materials used on the inside are purposefully visible and conform to the Art Nouveau style by being modelled after organic forms.
 The whole interior retains a cohesive sense of fluidity thanks to Horta's insistence on designing all of the interior elements.

 Awards

 The UNESCO commission recognised the Hôtel Tassel as UNESCO World Heritage in 2000, as part of the listing 'Major Town Houses of the Architect Victor Horta':